TodorZarkov/Items-Admin_Panel/PreliminaryNotes.md

 - When the ticket is created, I want to track if it is viewd, opened, solved or if there's some feedback from the person assigned to my ticket.

 As a regular admin

+- I expect good mobile version, as the job is usually part time and done on the fly
+-

 As a super admin